Henrywang621/PiNet/README.md

 # Feature Specific Progressive Improvement for Salient Object Detection

-This manuscript has been accepted by Pattern Recognition
+This manuscript has been accepted by Pattern Recognition.

 Code will be released soon.